The Wolverine (film): Plot

-Mariko is brought before Shingen at Ichirō's estate when ninjas led by Harada attack and whisk her away.
-Logan and Yukio arrive later and, using Ichirō's X-ray machine, discover a robotic parasite attached to Logan's heart, suppressing his healing ability.
+Mariko is brought before Shingen at Yashida's estate when ninjas led by Harada attack and whisk her away.
+Logan and Yukio arrive later and, using Yashida's X-ray machine, discover a robotic parasite attached to Logan's heart, suppressing his healing ability.
 Logan cuts himself open and extracts the device.
-During the operation, Shingen attacks but Yukio holds him off long enough for Logan to recover and kill him.
-Logan follows Mariko's trail to the village of Ichirō's birth, where he is captured by Harada's ninjas.
-Logan is placed in a machine by Dr. Green, who reveals her plans to extract his healing factor and introduces him to the Silver Samurai, an electromechanical suit of Japanese armour with energized katanas made of adamantium.
+During the operation, Shingen attacks, but Yukio holds him off long enough for Logan to recover and kill him.
+Logan follows Mariko's trail to the village of Yashida's birth, where Harada's ninjas capture him.
+Logan is placed in a machine by Dr. Green, who reveals her plans to extract his healing factor and introduces him to the Silver Samurai, an electromechanical suit of Japanese armor with energized katanas made of adamantium.
 Mariko escapes from Harada, who believes he is acting in Mariko's interests, and manages to free Logan from the machine.
 Harada sees the error of his ways and is killed by the Silver Samurai while helping Logan escape.

 Meanwhile, Yukio arrives and kills Dr. Green.
-As Logan fights the Silver Samurai, the Silver Samurai severs Logan's adamantium claws and begins to extract his healing abilities, revealing himself to be Ichirō, who had faked his death.
-Ichirō regains his youth, but Mariko intervenes and stabs Ichirō with Logan's severed claws.
-Logan regenerates his bone claws and kills Ichirō.
+As Logan fights the Silver Samurai, it severs Logan's adamantium claws and begins to extract his healing abilities, revealing himself to be Yashida, who had faked his death.
+Yashida regains his youth, but Mariko intervenes and stabs Yashida with Logan's severed claws.
+Logan regenerates his bone claws and kills Yashida.
 Logan collapses and has one final hallucination of Jean, in which he decides to finally let her go.
-Mariko becomes CEO of Yashida Industries and bids farewell to Logan as he prepares to leave Japan.
+Mariko becomes CEO of Yashida Industries and bids Logan farewell as he prepares to leave Japan.
 Yukio vows to stay by Logan's side as his bodyguard, and they depart to places unknown.

-In a mid-credits scene, Logan returns to the United States two years later and is approached at the airport by Charles Xavier and Erik Lehnsherr, who warn him of a weapon humans are creating that would bring the end to the mutant race.
+In a mid-credits scene, Logan returns to the United States two years later and is approached at the airport by Charles Xavier and Erik Lehnsherr, who warn him of a weapon humans are creating that would bring an end to the mutant race.